zeroluck/docs/sources/reference/oxTrust/index.md

  * __schema.add-with-attribute-types.objectClass.objectClasses__ `( %%s-oid NAME '%%s' SUP top STRUCTURAL MUST objectClass MAY ( %%s ) X-SCHEMA-FILE '100-user.ldif' X-ORIGIN 'gluu' )`

-### Display properties
+### Display Properties

-These properties refer to visual settings of oxTrust.
+These properties refer to the visual settings of oxTrust.

  * __photo.repository.root-dir__ sets the path to the root directory of photographs.
 The default value is `/var/photos`.